contact-nat/restlet-sites/modules/com.restlet/tech-doc/dhc/guide/03_drive/06_export-import-repo.md

 # Export your Repository

-DHC allows you to export your projects/services/scenarios or even your whole drive.
+Restlet Client allows you to export your projects/services/scenarios or even your whole drive.

 The export feature is accessible from the **Repository** tab.
 Click **Export** at the bottom of the left panel.